nus-cs2103-AY2021S2/tp/docs/team/noelmathewisaac.md

     * Managed the issue tracker and milestones v1.1 - v1.4 (4 milestones) on GitHub.

 * **Enhancements to existing features**:
-    * Reafactored AB3 code to be adapted for Taskify (Pull requests [\#31](https://github.com/AY2021S2-CS2103T-W14-4/tp/pull/31))
+    * Refactored AB3 code to be adapted for Taskify (Pull requests [\#31](https://github.com/AY2021S2-CS2103T-W14-4/tp/pull/31))
     * Wrote additional tests for existing features to increase coverage.